 We tried several vegan restaurants in KL but Simple Life is the only one that stood out for us, and we ended up returning several times.
-We tried the whole grain yam porridge (14rm), multigrain nasi lemak (15rm), the laksa and the Thai style organic beancurd with multigrain rice (14rm) as well as several of their fruit and veg juices which contain no sugar or water.
-Everything was incredibly delicious, plentiful and of top-notch quality.
+We tried the whole grain yam porridge (14rm), multigrain nasi lemak (15rm), the laksa, and the Thai style organic beancurd with multigrain rice (14rm).
+Apart from that, we also tried several of their fruit and veg juices which contain no sugar or water.
+Everything was incredibly delicious, plentiful, and of top-notch quality.
 Some dishes contain eggs, but they are clearly identified on the menu.
 I’m still dreaming of the laksa, but for now, I’ll have to settle on my very own vegetarian Asam laksa recipe.

 - Allow Yourself to Have More Concise and Effective Trips - April 15, 2021